AkashaRepo/prog/README.md

 PythonTextGameThing
 ===================
-This is Nat and Claude's software project.
+This is Nat's software project.

-Is this the thing you were talking about?
-I can see it and edit it fine.
-(Claude)

-Awesome!
-(Nat)